Skip to main content

 • emotional

-The emotional aspect of the game is largely criticized, with reviewers expressing disappointment over its offensive content and lack of engaging storytelling.
-While some nostalgia for the earlier titles exists, the overall sentiment reflects heartbreak over the game's failure to meet expectations, particularly in comparison to its predecessors.
+The emotional aspect of the game is largely criticized, with reviewers expressing disappointment over its offensive content and lackluster storytelling, which detracts from the emotional impact.
+While some nostalgia for the earlier games remains, the overall sentiment reflects a sense of heartbreak over the game's failure to meet expectations.

-• “Even though this was a lot of boring and heartbreaking facts, I really liked the first two games and I know that the devs can do better than Lucius 3.”
+• “Even though this was a lot of boring and heartbreaking facts, I really liked the first two games and I know that the developers can do better than Lucius 3.”

 • “It's really heartbreaking since the first two games at least worked and had some gameplay to them.”